QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning: Evaluation

 \subsection{Experimental Setup}

 The training and inference of the algorithm were implemented and verified using \textit{Verilog} and the code was synthesized on the \textit{Kintex-7 FPGA KC705 Evaluation Kit}.
 The \textit{Vivado XPower tool} has been used to estimate the device power.
-Additionally, for testing purposes, all parts of the \Design algorithm have been implemented on CPU.
+Additionally, for testing purposes, all parts of the \textit{QubitHD} algorithm have been implemented on the CPU.
 We also implemented the algorithm on an embedded device (\textit{Rasberry Pi 3}) with an ARM Cortex A54 CPU.
-For the purposes of making an accurate and fair comparison, we use the following FPGA-implemented algorithms as baselines: \begin{itemize} \item The \textit{QuantHD} algorithm from \cite{QuantHD}, on which \Design is based \item Other state-of-the-art HD computing-based machine learning algorithms \cite{ISLPED, imani2019adapthd, morris2019comphd} \item A multi level perceptron (MLP) \cite{sharma2016high} (see Table \ref{tab:compare}) \item A binary neural network (BNN) \cite{umuroglu2017finn} (see Table \ref{tab:compare}) \end{itemize} With a view to show the advantage of the \Design and the previous \cite{QuantHD} algorithm, we used the datasets summarized in Table \ref{tab:benchmark}.
-The datasets range from small datasets like UCIHAR and ISOLET (frequently used in IoT devices, for which \Design is specially created), to the larger datasets like face recognition.
+To make an accurate and fair comparison, we use the following FPGA-implemented algorithms as baselines: \begin{itemize} \item The \textit{QuantHD} algorithm from \cite{QuantHD}, on which \textit{QubitHD} is based \item Other state-of-the-art HD computing-based machine learning algorithms \cite{ISLPED, imani2019adapthd, morris2019comphd} \item A multi-level perceptron (MLP) \cite{sharma2016high} (see Table \ref{tab:compare}) \item A binary neural network (BNN) \cite{umuroglu2017finn} (see Table \ref{tab:compare}) \end{itemize} To show the advantage of the \textit{QubitHD} and the previous \cite{QuantHD} algorithm, we used the datasets summarized in Table \ref{tab:benchmark}.
+The datasets range from small datasets like UCIHAR and ISOLET (frequently used in IoT devices, for which \textit{QubitHD} is specially created), to larger datasets like face recognition.